Sieep-Coding/Sieep-Coding/README.md

    ```
 📧 nickstambaugh@proton.me

-The key below is used to verify my identy over email.
+The key below is used to verify my identity over email.

 -----BEGIN PGP PUBLIC KEY BLOCK-----